1932 Prussian coup d'état

 The 1932 Prussian coup d'état or Preußenschlag (/de/; lit.
 'Prussian hit') took place on 20 July 1932, when Reich President Paul von Hindenburg, at the request of Franz von Papen, then Reich Chancellor of Germany, replaced the legal government of the Free State of Prussia with von Papen as Reich Commissioner.
 A second decree the same day transferred executive power in Prussia to the Reich Minister of the Armed Forces Kurt von Schleicher and restricted fundamental rights.

 Papen had two rationales for the coup.
 One was that the 1932 Prussian state election had left a divided parliament with no viable possibilities for a coalition.
 This led to a caretaker government under the coalition that had held power before the election, with no clear path to replacing it with a new governing coalition.
 The second and major rationale was that in parts of Prussia there were violent street demonstrations and clashes taking place that Papen said the caretaker government could not control.

-The coup weakened the federalist Constitution of the Weimar Republic and facilitating the centralization of the Reich under Adolf Hitler after he was appointed chancellor in January 1933.
-The immediate result, however, was elimination of the last resistance in Prussia to Papen's attempt to establish a "New State", essentially a precursor to a restored monarchy.
-Contrary to Papen's intent, the move ultimately eased Hitler's path to power.
+The immediate result was elimination of the last resistance in Prussia to Papen's attempt to establish a "New State", essentially a precursor to a restored monarchy.
+However, the coup also weakened the federalist Constitution of the Weimar Republic and ultimately facilitated the centralization of the Reich under Adolf Hitler after he was appointed chancellor in January 1933.